As the iconic television advert has now informed us – holidays are coming...

-For many of us, this means here comes the stress of buying presents for everyone, doing that huge Christmas food shop and not to mention all those Christmas parties to attend.
+But what the giant, red Coca-Cola truck fails to disclose is that, for many of us, this means: here comes the stress of buying presents for everyone, splashing out on that huge Christmas food shop and not to mention all those Christmas parties to attend.

 Let’s face it, nobody wants to start the New Year buried in debt!

 Christmas on a budget - make a list, and check it twice!